 At the very least, you might be wondering: Is that as good as it gets?

 Most likely, no, life can get a whole lot better.

-Unfortunately, the mental-health profession has not yet caught up to the needs of ADHD-challenged individuals and couples.
+Unfortunately, the mental-health profession has not yet caught up to your needs.

 Yet, top clinicians and research scientists have given us solid direction on what works.